venoajie/my_prompts/README.md

 ## Core Architecture

 This library is built on a strict, principled architecture designed for maximum reusability, clarity, and scalability.
+It is composed of three primary layers:

+#### 1. Declarative Blueprints (The "What")

+These are the static, human- and machine-readable artifacts that define the system's knowledge and capabilities.

-1.  **The Architectural Blueprint:** A single, version-controlled `PEL_BLUEPRINT.md` file at the root of the repository.
+-   **The Architectural Blueprint:** A single, version-controlled `PEL_BLUEPRINT.md` file.
 It is the constitution for the library, defining the intended state, core principles, and architectural rationale.
-2.  **The Engine:** A versioned set of core `system_kernel.xml` files.
-A kernel provides the foundational rules, execution protocols, and error boundaries for all tasks.
+-   **The Engine:** A versioned set of core `system_kernel.xml` files that provide the foundational rules and execution protocols for all agents.
-3.  **Domains:** Self-contained workspaces for specific projects (e.g., `coding_trader_app`).
-Each domain has its own specialized personas, workflows, and non-code knowledge base artifacts.
+-   **Domains:** Self-contained workspaces for specific projects, each with its own curated, non-code `knowledge_base`.
-4.  **Personas:** Reusable, versioned agent blueprints defined in individual files.
-Personas can inherit from base personas to create specialized agents without duplicating logic.
+-   **Personas:** Reusable, versioned agent blueprints defined in individual files, capable of inheritance to create specialized agents.

+#### 2. Operational Tooling (The "How")

+This is the automation layer that brings the declarative blueprints to life.

+-   **The Assembly Script:** The `assemble_prompt.py` script is the core engine that implements the two-stage assembly process, including the AI-powered alignment check and the injection of all necessary context.
+-   **The Automation Interface:** The `Makefile` is the primary user interface for all core workflows.
+It provides simple, standardized commands for complex operations like prompt generation and session synthesis.

+#### 3. Core Artifacts (The "Data")

+These are the data objects that flow through the system during a task.

-5.  **Instances:** A specific, disposable task definition.
-An instance prompt activates a persona and provides it with context by injecting files directly from the project's source tree.
+-   **Instances:** A user-authored task definition in a `.instance.md` file.
+It activates a persona and provides the initial mandate and evidence.
+-   **Handoff Artifacts:** Structured, machine-readable data contracts (typically JSON) that enable communication between sessions (`session_synthesis.json`) or between the PEL and external agents (`JULES_MANIFEST.json`).

 ## Directory Structure

-The repository is organized to enforce the **Single Source of Truth** principle.
+The repository is organized to enforce the **Single Source of Truth** principle and to separate source artifacts from generated artifacts.

 ```
 my-prompt-library/
 ├── .github/ # CI/CD workflows (e.g., prompt validation)
+├── build/ # Generated, ephemeral artifacts (e.g., final prompts).
+Not version-controlled.
 ├── engine/ # Contains versioned System Kernels
 │ └── v1/
 │ └── system_kernel.xml
 ├── domains/ # Contains all specialized work areas
 │ └── [domain_name]/
 │ ├── personas/ # Domain-specific persona definitions (base/, mixins/, specialized/)
 │ ├── instances/ # Disposable, task-specific instance requests
 │ ├── workflows/ # Definitions for multi-step tasks
-│       └── knowledge_base/   # NON-CODE artifacts (e.g., blueprints, strategy docs)
+│ └── knowledge_base/ # CURATED, NON-CODE artifacts (e.g., blueprints, strategy docs)
 │
+├── logs/ # Raw, unprocessed session logs.
+Not version-controlled.
 ├── scripts/ # Helper scripts, like the prompt assembler
 ├── src/ # Example: Your LIVE application source code
 │
+├── .gitignore # Specifies which files/directories to ignore
+├── Makefile # The primary automation tool for the library
 ├── PEL_BLUEPRINT.md # The architectural constitution for this library
 └── README.md # This file
 ```

 ---